CuriousRudy/pythonSets/README.md

-Alt-H1 pythonSets
+# pythonSets

 An introduction to sets

-Objectives:
+## Objectives:

--Define a set
+1. Define a set
--Learn why sets are userful
+2. Learn why sets are userful

 It’s back to school time!
 You spend a few minutes making a list of all the supplies that you need to pick up before your first day.
 Do you need pens?
 Check!
 Do you need some notebooks?
 Some graph paper?